globedasher/pg_enterprise/readme.md

 1. Run `pip install -r requirements.txt` to install module dependencies.
 1. Run `python py_enterprise.py` and proide information at the prompts.

-Intended for use on postgresql clusters with matching schemas across the DBs.
+Intended to run a single SQL script  on postgresql clusters with matching schemas across the DBs.
+Currently limited to one query per SQL script.
 Add exclusions to the exclusions.yaml for unique DBs upon which you cannot run your scripts.
 After running the script, review the log for further details of what was completed or not.